praveennhiremath/converged/microservices-data-refactoring/extract-smaller-graph/create-small-graph.md

 ## Introduction

 This lab is optional.
-In this lab, we will run the community detection algorithm on the main graph and identifies the clusters.
-The smaller graph is extracted using these clusters by choosing only a few clusters to shorten the data.
-We create the tables with nodes and edges only for these data for further analysis to identify clusters using the Infomap algorithm.
-The use of a small graph helps us understand the communities detected.
+We should be doing this lab only if we have have uploaded the medical records in Lab 3, Task 3.
+In this lab, we consider the few clusters which are identified when you run the Lab 6 using community detection.
+We further create the tables with nodes and edges with this newly extarcted data for further analysis to identify clusters using the Infomap algorithm.
+The use of a small graph helps us understand the detected communities better.

 Estimated Time: 30 minutes

 ### Objectives
-- Run the community detection algorithm to detect communities.
-- Extract the smaller graph from the original one as the analysis will be easier and easy to understand.
+- Extract the smaller graph from the main graph as the analysis will be easier and easy to understand.
-- Create the CSV files for Nodes and Edges for the smaller graphs.

 ### Prerequisites

 This lab assumes you have the following:
-- An Oracle account
-- This lab requires an Autonomous Database - Shared Infrastructure or Autonomous Transaction Processing - Shared Infrastructure account.
+- All previous labs were completed successfully except Lab 5.

 ## Task 1: Choose the clusters from the result of Infomap from the main graph